girardinsamuel/django-super-notifications/docs/templates.rst

 Notification and templates
 ==========================

 Django's templating system plays a very important role in formatting your notifications without hassles.
-The templates for ``django-notify-x`` app are supposed to be stored in ``notifications`` directory of your default template directory.
+The templates for ``django-super-notifications`` app are supposed to be stored in ``notifications`` directory of your default template directory.

-As explained in previous chapter, ``django-notify-x`` uses templates to format different kinds of notifications corresponding to the ``nf_type`` of the notification.
+As explained in previous chapter, ``django-super-notifications`` uses templates to format different kinds of notifications corresponding to the ``nf_type`` of the notification.

 Templates for notification types
 ================================